rweather/litton-tools/doc/devices.md

 * Ob4 for the keyboard
 * Ob5 for the tape reader

+## System Programming Manual

-Separately, page 40 of the Litton EBS1231 System Programming Manual indicates that devices are identified by a 6-bit octal code with 3 bits for input devices and 3 bits for output devices:
+Page 40 of the Litton EBS1231 System Programming Manual indicates that devices are identified by a 6-bit octal code with 3 bits for input devices and 3 bits for output devices:

 <img src="device-prog-manual.png" width="600"/>